ryzhovalex/caesarbot/README.md

 ## Roadmap

-Working process separated into Marathons (1 month) and Sprints (1 week).
+Working process separated into Sprints (1 week), each with certain end-goal and purpose.

 *Keys:*
-🔶 - main purpose of Marathon
+🔶 - main purpose of a sprint
+🏁 - sprint has finished
+⭐ - current sprint
-✔️ - done
+✅ - task done
 ⚠️ - task has done, but some planned functions have been discarded
-🏃️ - work in progress
+🏃️ - work on task is in progress
-⏲️ - task has been moved to next sprint/marathon because of deadline breaking
+⏲️ - task has been moved to next sprint because of deadline breaking
 ❌ - task has been rejected because of changed conditions

-### Marathon I - Budget Core (2021.06.07 - 2021.07.04)

-🔶 Implement budget controlling, counting expenses and spendings analyzing.

-#### Sprint 1 - Minimal deploy (2021.06.07 - 2021.06.13)
+### ⭐ Sprint 1 - Minimal deploy (2021.06.07 - 2021.06.13)

+&nbsp;&nbsp;&nbsp;&nbsp;*🔶 Run MVP notebook bot for testing and defining future development*

-- ✔️ Design general development plan and detailed one for the first sprint
+- ✅ Design general development plan and detailed one for the first sprint
 - 🏃 Perform first-view rebuild of telegram-finance-bot for future considerations and development
-- Define general instances and their dependencies
+- Implement simple blocknote functionality (possibility to write notes which will be saved in db)
 - Build main file structure by refactoring telegram-finance-bot
-- Configure notebook first server to host bot
+- Configure home first server to host bot with blocknote functionality

+### Sprint 2 - Finance-bot Refactoring (2021.06.14 - 2021.06.20)

+&nbsp;&nbsp;&nbsp;&nbsp;*🔶 Refine telegram-finance-bot to my code style and english language*

+- Refactor, translate to english and polish telegram-finance-bot
+- Define general instances and their dependencies of budget module and adjust telegram-finance-bot to this structure
 - Deploy minimal-valuable-product (same refactored functions of telegram-finance-bot) to notebook server for permanent testing

-#### Sprint 2 - ???
-(2021.06.14 - 2021.06.20)

-- *designing...*

 ---